 The most common type of dandruff is usually flakes of dead skin from a dry scalp, sometimes along with some flakes of dried skin oils (sebum).
 It’s nothing to be ashamed of, as it affects roughly half of the population.
 The dead skin is going to leave your scalp, whether you want it to or not.
 Various forms of dermatitis and other skin conditions can cause dandruff as well, and the treatments are more specific.

-I’m only concerned with treating common dandruff (and not any other type) when it’s excessive, which can be accomplished much the same way as treating cradle cap on babies.
+I’m only concerned with treating common dandruff when it’s excessive, which can be accomplished much the same way as treating cradle cap on babies.

 The simplest way to combat dandruff is to keep the scalp moist.
-Ironically, the shampoo we’re using to clean our hair can remove the natural oils that keep the skin of the scalp moist.
-For some people, hair conditioner can help offset that effect.
+Ironically, the shampoo we’re using to clean our hair can remove the natural oils that keep the skin of our scalps moist.
+For some of us, a conditioner can help offset that effect.
 For others, we need a little more help.

 Testosterone and Estrogen

 Testosterone has been shown to stimulate secretion of sebum, and estrogen has been shown to inhibit secretion.
 With older men, like me, the testosterone levels tend to decrease with each passing year.
 I’m still producing a lot of oil, so I must not be as old as I feel.

 People with thin hair, like me again, tend to have more dandruff than people with coarse hair.
 I have never seen any dandruff in my wife’s hair, but I’m sure there has to be a little.